Scaling limit of random plane quadrangulations with a simple boundary, via restriction: Estimates from the bijective construction

-where~$\fS_{n, \eps}^{\beq}$ is constructed as~$\cS_{n, \eps}^{\beq}$ but where the laws of the labeled trees are replaced with i.i.d.\ critical Geometric Galton--Watson trees with label differences along edges i.i.d.\ uniformly in $\{-1,0,1\}$.
 Now, for any $ \ell \ge r$, the expected number of first vertices with label~$r$ when exploring from the root such a Galton--Watson tree with root label~$\ell$ is equal to $1$.
 Indeed, the generating function~$f_{\ell,r}$ for this number is given in~\cite[Equation~(22)]{CM12}: for $x \in [0,1]$

 so that $f_{\ell,r}'(1)=1$. (\textit{To see that this expected number is smaller than or equal to~$1$, one can alternatively consider the first vertices with label~$\ell-1$, then the first vertices with label~$\ell-2$, etc. This makes up a new Galton--Watson tree, whose vertex-set is therefore a subset of the vertex-set of a critical Galton-Watson tree; hence it cannot be supercritical.}) From this, by first conditioning on the discrete bridge, we obtain that $\E\big[\#\fS_{n, \eps}^{\beq};\,E_n^\eps\big]\le 2 p_n$.
 We conclude by Markov's inequality that $\P(\#\cS_{n, \eps}^\beq\ge c \sqrt{n}\,;\,E_n^\eps)\le ({2C p_n})/({c\sqrt n})$, which is asymptotically smaller than~$\eta/8$ for~$c$ large enough. \end{proof}